Two Week Summer Institute, typically held the last two weeks in July annually.

 - Monetary support (up to $2,250 per year)

-- Early exposure to teaching science in a class
+- Early exposure to teaching science and math

 - Interaction with peers & practicing teachers